Code-Institute-Submissions/jcode-bootcamp/README.md

     * The Fjalla One font is the font used for titles across the website, and Roboto is used for all paragraphs, with Sans-Serif as the fallback for both, in case the font isn't being imported to the site correctly for a user.
 These are both very clean fonts, with a modern feel, making them appropriate for clearly representing the information across the site.

 * Imagery
     * The imagery across the site is relevant and coherent.
 Images are large, and eye-catching, but not stretched or pixelated.
-They are relevant to the meaning the site is trying to convey, providing a clean, modern aesthetic.
+They are relevant to the meaning that the site is trying to convey, providing a clean, modern aesthetic.

 [Project Wireframes](wireframes/p1-wireframes.pdf) (These wireframes do not necessarily fully represent the final design.)
 ## Features